NoneShen/Poly-document/add_chain/relayer.md

 }
 ```

 The `poly-relayer` project depends on the `bridge-common` library.
-When registering a new chain, below steps can be followed.
+Listed steps can be followed to register a new chain.

 - Add chain ID in the `bridge-common` project.
 - Add chain client SDK here for common usage.